-I'm Pat Tokuyama.
-I run seven websites, two YouTube channels (37K subscribers), an e-commerce tea shop, and a content operation powered by 20 AI agents.
-My total monthly AI spend?
-About $96.
+I’m Pat Tokuyama.
+I run eight websites, two YouTube channels (37K subscribers), an e-commerce tea shop, and a content operation powered by 20 AI agents.
+My total monthly software budget is about $100 — and the point of this post isn’t the tools, it’s what that stack let me stop paying for.

 Key Takeaways

-The secret isn't one magic tool.
-It's a stack where the right tool handles the right job — and where "free" does most of the heavy lifting.
-Here are the 17 ai tools for content creators I actually use, what they cost, and whether they're worth your time.
+The secret isn’t one magic tool.
+It’s a stack where the right tool handles the right job, “free” does most of the heavy lifting, and each tool quietly replaces something you used to pay a vendor or a person for.
+Below are the 17 AI tools for content operators I actually run, what each one replaces, what it costs (as of 2026), and whether it earns its place.
+For a broader rundown, see my curated list of top creator tools.

 1. Claude (Anthropic)

-Pat's take: Claude is my Layer 3 brain.
-Competitor keyword gaps across 52 domains, seasonal content strategy, anything requiring genuine reasoning — Claude handles it.
-The CLAUDE.md framework powers my 20 specialized agents, each with their own instructions and expertise.
-Claude isn't just a chatbot; paired with Claude Code, it becomes an operating system for your content business.
-Token costs add up at scale, which is why I offload bulk work to local models.
+Pat’s take: Claude is my Layer 3 brain — the work I used to think required a human strategist.
+Competitor keyword gaps, seasonal content strategy, the editorial calendar across eight sites, anything requiring genuine reasoning, Claude handles it.
+The CLAUDE.md framework powers my 20 specialized agents, each with their own instructions and memory — a content strategist, a publisher, a recipe enhancer, an SEO executor — and that fleet is the labor replacement, not just a chatbot.
+Token costs add up at scale, which is exactly why I offload bulk work to a local model and reserve Claude for the reasoning that actually moves the business.
+That discipline is what keeps an operator’s bill from creeping back up as the operation grows.

 Rating: 5/5